 Per Lightlife, the brand of tempeh I usually buy (not sponsored, just a brand I like that I can reliably get at my usual, non-specialty supermarket), the black spots form from the heating/cooling processes during fermentation and are totally safe to eat.

-Of course the tempeh I bought specifically for these photos happened to be some of the most heavily spotted tempeh I’ve ever seen in person, so go figure.
-From my experience, I usually find tempeh with a considerably less blackened exterior than the blocks you see in the photo above.
+Of course the tempeh I bought specifically for these photos happened to be some of the most heavily spotted tempeh I've ever seen in person, so go figure.
+From my experience, I usually find tempeh with a considerably less blackened exterior than the blocks you see in the photo below.

-Tempeh vs. tofu
+Tempeh vs. Tofu

 While tempeh and tofu are both soy-based products with mild flavors, there’s a big difference between the two: texture.
 Even though tofu comes in ‘extra firm’ varieties, it still has, for lack of a better descriptor, a squishy jiggle that can be less than appealing to some.